 - If something drops near the bus, ask the driver for help.
-NEVER stoop down or go under the bus to retrieve items. - Destruction of property, playing in or running across the street, or other horseplay at a bus stop is dangerous and prohibited. - Do not bring pets to a bus stop. - Large school projects, large band instruments, scooters or skateboards appear he transported on the bus unless contained in a backgroup. - cannot be transported on the bus unless contained in a backpack. - Pre-approved documentation must be given to the bus operator in written form if a student gets off the bus at a stop other than the student's appropriate bus stop.
+NEVER stoop down or go under the bus to retrieve items. - Destruction of property, playing in or running across the street, or other horseplay at a bus stop is dangerous and prohibited. - Do not bring pets to a bus stop. - Large school projects, large band instruments, scooters or skateboards - cannot be transported on the bus unless contained in a backpack. - Pre-approved documentation must be given to the bus operator in written form if a student gets off the bus at a stop other than the student's appropriate bus stop.
 The request must be signed by the parent or guardian and approved by the school administrator and/or his/her designee.